-The key to curing cat cancer, lymphoma, leukemia, Aids, and all incurable diseases is to see beyond the disease name and beyond any fatal conclusions implied by that name.
+The key to curing cat and dog cancer, lymphoma, leukemia, Aids, and all incurable diseases is to see beyond the disease name and beyond any fatal conclusions implied by that name.

 The Disease Name Game.

 Your vet says that your pet has lymphoma.
 Lymphoma is a perfectly good word.
 The dictionary tells us that “lymphoma” means “cancer of the lymph nodes”.
 Lymphoma is diagnosed when there is a proliferation of malignant lymphocytes within the lymphatic system….
 I could go on here to define the lymphatic system, and to delineate lymphocytes, and the other cellular structures involved in lymphoma.

 The same dictionary approach could be done with feline Aids, leukemia and all the so-called incurable cat and dog diseases.

 Herein lies a warning from the Wizard of Oz, “Don’t look behind the curtain.”
 Because behind the curtain of words lies an even vaster unnamed territory.